snlent/Gen3G/README.md

-Gen3G repository contents
+## Gen3G repository contents

-Branches:
+# Branches

-master - final code to be used by group
+-master: final code to be used by group

-dev - for development of code
+-dev: for development of code

-Directories:
+# Directories

-QC - QC pipelines for Illumina 450k Beadchip (450k/) and Illumia EPIC Beadchip (850k/) data
+-QC: QC pipelines for Illumina 450k Beadchip (450k/) and Illumia EPIC Beadchip (850k/) data

-Analysis - Programs for implementing commonly used methods and analysis pipelines (e.g. RLM, Bumphunter, limma, etc.)
+-Analysis: Programs for implementing commonly used methods and analysis pipelines (e.g. RLM, Bumphunter, limma, etc.)